-Two canine influenza viruses are again sickening dogs in several states across the U.S. Affecting the upper respiratory system, symptoms include coughing, sneezing, nasal and/or ocular discharge, fever, lethargy, and anorexia.
+Two canine influenza viruses continue to threaten dogs across the U.S. Affecting the upper respiratory system, symptoms include coughing, sneezing, nasal and/or ocular discharge, fever, lethargy, and anorexia.
 Severe cases can lead to pneumonia.

 Dogs most at risk are those that are boarded, participate in shows or trials, go to day care or dog parks, or even just meet other dogs on daily walks.
 It's essential to protect your pet from this potentially serious disease.